 Kumudini Women’s Medical College (KWMC) – Started in 2001, KWMC currently has 750+ students of which over 250 are from other countries.
 It provides MBBS and BDS (Bachelor of Dental Surgery) degrees.
 Since its inception a total of 1048 students (909 Bangladeshis + 139 Foreigners) have graduated from the MBBS program, while 39 students have graduated from the BDS program.

-From the very beginning in the late 1930s the Trust has been actively involved in providing education to the masses, especially to the poor and disadvantaged group of the society.
-After independence in 1971, the Trust has been able to set up a Women's Medical College along with a Dental Unit, a Nursing School and a Nursing College.
-Having the long experience in the field of education, the Trust considers it to be an obligation to provide higher education through establishment of a university.
+From its inception the Trust has been actively involved in providing education to the masses, especially to the poor and disadvantaged group of the society.
+Having many years’ experience in the field of education, the Trust considers it to be an obligation to provide higher education through establishment of a university.